ART H 212

 General method of instruction

-Lectures and field visit to the Seattle Asian Art Museum.
+Lectures and field visit to the Seattle Asian Art Museum; screening of three movies.

 No background in art history or Chinese history is assumed.